jacopofar/godot-tilegame/tutorial/part01.md

 Now if you click on Reimport the game will have a treasure chest that can be moved around in Tiled.
 Also, you can create multiple points with this otype and it will instantiate multiple treasure chests, which is what I did.

 Putting two treasure chests at 1 tile of distance and passing between them I noticed the collision was blocking the character, so I went to the Player scene and changed the collision shape to a `Capsule` with a small margin to make the movement smoother.

+Note that clicking on **Debug -> Visible collision shapes** you can see the collision areas when playing.